-Is surya namaskar enough for weight loss?
+Is Surya namaskar enough for weight loss?

-Surya namaskar steps are effective for weight loss if done every day and properly.
+Surya namaskar’s steps are effective for weight loss if done every day and properly.
 The pace also is very important for the same.
-If you take an hour to finish 10-12 sets, it is considered to be an extremely slow pace which may not be of much use in helping you through weight loss.
+If you take an hour to finish 10-12 sets, it is considered to be an extremely slow pace that may not be of much use in helping you through weight loss.
 To be able to feel the pressure on your body, it is important that you practice the sets at a fast pace.
 Begin slow, and graduate to a higher count with passing days.
-Also, combining surya asanas with other exercise routines is another good way to build pressure on the body to boost weight loss.
+Also, combining Surya asanas with other exercise routines is another good way to build pressure on the body to boost weight loss.

-How many steps are there in surya namaskar?
+How many steps are there in Surya namaskar?